Juhyung8371/2D-Sandbox-Game/README.md

 ## Discussion

-I successfully created a 2D sandbox game engine with desired features like maps, entities, artificial intelligence, graphical user interface, etc.
+I successfully created a 2D sandbox game engine with desired features like maps, entities, artificial intelligence, graphical user interface, etc. From this project, I learned the foundational game development concepts that will help me design, develop, and maintain future game projects.

 Using various OOP techniques, I made this project modular, scalable, and easy to maintain.
 For instance, if I want to add a new entity, a zombie for instance, I can simply extend the HostileEntity class and add some pre-built AIs like chase and attack.